toolstack/wp-developers-homepage/readme.txt

 * Set the timeout before new data is loaded.
 * Schedule a WP Cron job to load the data in the background.
 * Shortcode to display both tickets and stats on the frontend.
+* Optionally includes tickets from GitHub.

+= GitHub Support =

+Host your plugins on GitHub?
+WP Developers Homepage can pull your ticket information from there too!

+Simply add your GitHub username to the WP Developers Homepage settings.

+Note: Your GitHub repos for your themes/plugins must match your slug.
+So for example, this plugin's slug is wp-developers-homepage, so the GitHub url for it's repo is [https://github.com/toolstack/wp-developers-homepage](https://github.com/toolstack/wp-developers-homepage).

+WP Developers Homepage uses the GitHub API to retrieve the ticket information, which by default has a limit of 60 request/hour for unauthenticated users.
+Each plugin/theme you have will generate at least one request, and if you have a significant number of tickets (over 100) it will generate 1 request/repo/100 items.

+So if you have 5 plugins, with 150 tickets per plugin, you'll generate 10 requests (2 per plugin).

+If you need more than 60 requests/hour, you can [create an access token](https://github.com/settings/tokens/?type=beta) that will increase this limit.
+The token should be limited to the plugin/theme repos you have and should have no permission assigned to it.  *DO NOT* reuse an existing token that you have assigned permissions to.

+*Warning*: The access token will be stored in plain text inside of the WordPress database!

+Once you have the token, go to the WP Developers Homepage settings and save it.

 = Shortcode =